prmr/COMP303/README.md

 ## Prerequisites
 The official prerequisites are COMP206 and COMP250.
 However, this assumes active participation in these courses and the accumulation of **a minimum level of Java programming experience**.
 It is difficult to learn software design while still getting familiar with basic programming idioms.
 It would be a bit like attempting to study literature in an unfamiliar language.
 This means that students registering to take COMP 303 should be able to, with a minimum of hesitation, write Java programs to solve small and well-defined problems, use a revision control system to organize their work, and use a debugger to trace through the execution of the code and inspect run-time values.
 Students who feel they could use additional programming experience are encouraged to take a few more COMP courses or undertake a pratice project or two before taking COMP303.

+Not sure where you stand?
+Try the [self-assessment question](Assessment.md).

 ## Learning Outcomes
 After this course, you should be able to...